A Visit to the Exhibition on Marie-Antoinette at the Grand Palais {Scented Paths & Fragrant Addresses}

 “Moving” is the word that best describes the overall feeling I retained after I visited the exhibition “Marie-Antoinette” currently on view (until 30 June 2008) at the Galeries nationales du Grand Palais in Paris.

-Although much has been written about the life of the last queen of France (1755-1793) and her private quarters can be visited at the Château de Versailles, it was the first time that I have had the opportunity to experience so palpably actual everyday objects that were seen, used and worn by Marie-Antoinette.
-The fate of the young Austrian archduchess - who was born in 1755 - was sealed when she was only 9 years old when her mother, Empress Maria Theresa of Austria, decided to conclude a political marriage alliance with the heir of the throne of France.
+Although much has been written about the life of the last queen of France (1755-1793) and her private quarters can be visited at the Château de Versailles, it was the first time that I have had the opportunity to experience so palpably actual everyday objects that were seen, used, and worn by Marie-Antoinette.
+The fate of the young Austrian archduchess - who was born in 1755 - was sealed when she was only 9 years old when her mother, Empress Maria Theresa of Austria, decided to conclude a political marriage alliance with the heir to the throne of France.
 She was married in 1770 at age 15 to the Dauphin, the future Louis XVI, and became queen at the age of 20........

 Japanese lacquerware - box in the shape of a fan

-Much of the focus of the paintings on display is on the topic of Marie Antoinette’s dissatisfaction with her painted portraits which, she found, didn’t render her true self.
-She found her artistic match with the young woman painter Elisabeth Vigée-Le Brun who was the same age as hers, and who produced about thirty portraits of Marie-Antoinette over a period of 10 years.
-Vigée-Le Brun managed to make her feminine and sensitive sides come out more by softening the queen’s features, focusing on her large blue eyes and highlighting her delicate fair skin.
-Although statements vary regarding her beauty, many agreed about her grace, charm and poise, as well as her noble demeanor.
-Her radiance and complexion were universally praised.
-“Her skin was admirable, as well as her shoulders and her neck… I never saw again such beautiful arms and hands” records Alexandre de Tilly (1764-1816) in his Memoirs, who himself was a little more than reserved when evaluating her features.
+Vigée-Le Brun managed to make Marie-Antoinette's feminine and sensitive sides come out more by softening the queen's features focusing on her large blue eyes and highlighting her delicate fair skin.
+Although statements vary regarding the queen's beauty many agreed that she had grace, charm, and poise as well as a noble demeanor.
+Her radiance and complexion were universally praised too.
+"Her skin was admirable, as well as her shoulders and her neck...
+I never saw again such beautiful arms and hands" reports Alexandre de Tilly (1764-1816) in his Mémoires who himself was a little more than reserved when evaluating her other features.

-The exhibition scenography was designed by master of operatic enchantments Robert Carsen who as artistic director for the exhibition succeeded in recreating a cosy yet elegant atmosphere through the use of deep burgundy red and blue exhibition walls, and large painted panels representing beautiful classical landscapes.
-These panels appear to emulate the gardens of le Petit Trianon - a replica of a countryside cottage - where Marie-Antoinette liked to retreat to escape the strictures of court etiquette.
-One of the highlights of the show is a set of XVIII century painted theater panels used to decorate a stage that reminds us of the fondness of the queen for theatrical representations.
-At her request a small theater was built in the gardens of the Petit Trianon where Marie-Antoinette enjoyed taking part in plays (often playing the role of “ingénues” and “soubrettes” (maids) for the King and close acquaintances.
+One of the highlights of the show is a set of XVIII century painted theater panels used to decorate a theater stage which reminds us of the fondness of the queen for theatrical representations.
+At her request a small theater was built in the gardens of the Petit Trianon where she enjoyed taking part in plays (often playing the role of "ingénues" and "soubrettes" (maids) for the King as well as close acquaintances.

 A so-called "nipple bowl" from the Rambouillet dairy - Marie-Antoinette also liked to play farmer